Digit works by reading your linked bank account to intelligently and safely save money for you automatically.

 - Recent spending

-- Any savings controls that you set (Overdraft Prevention, Safe Saving Level)
+- Any savings controls that you set (Low Balance Protection, Safe Saving Level)

 Every day that your bank is open, Digit uses this information to try and find amounts that you can spare.
 That money is then distributed into your different savings goals.